 “Yes, but there’s more to come, worse I think.”

 “OK,” she said trying to stay strong.
-Harry took her in his arms and they hugged each other.
+Harry gave her a hug.

 George smirked.
 “Just because you’re the hero, Potter, it doesn’t mean you can squeeze my sister whenever you feel like it.”